-Do you remember the way you fondled your Keurig when you delicately pulled it from its packaging and patted it into place on your kitchen counter?
+Do you remember the way you caressed your Keurig when you delicately pulled it from its packaging and patted it into place on your kitchen counter?

 Yeah, you still use it, but you’re just not sure which way to turn when it comes to ordering the best k cup coffee.

-Finding the best k cups doesn't always mean the best keurig coffee, we have one example on our list of an amazing non-keurig k cup that we think you will love.
+Finding the best k cups doesn't always mean the best Keurig coffee.
+We have one example on our list of a fantastic non-Keurig k cup that we think you will love.

 It's time to find the Best Keurig Coffee Pods

 However, if you're still trying to figure out if a single-cup brewer is right for you, our list of the best single-serve coffee maker options can help.

 So, we’ll help you out.
 We've loaded the best Keurig Green Mountain coffee varieties and a few of the best Keurig coffee pods you can pick up for less.

 There are a lot of K-cups on the market, both Keurig-certified products and those off-branders that are compatible with your machine (and keep in mind that they're different from Nespresso pods which are becoming increasingly popular).

 Great price; really does curb the Cinnabon craving.

 None that we could think of!
 But if sweet, flavored coffee isn't your thing you probably want to look elsewhere.